QuentinWach/terra/README.md

 ![](docs/example_1_render.png)

 **Example 1.
 Map of a Continent with Various Biomes.** Tesselate the space using Voronoi cells.
 Create a heightmap using fractal Brownian noise.
 Create a temperature map using a slightly warped gradient with added Perlin noise, a precipation map created using Perlin noise.
 Classify the areas into biomes using a Whittaker diagram.
 Inspired by [Pvigier's Vagabond Map Generation](https://pvigier.github.io/2019/05/12/vagabond-map-generation.html).
-Generated height, texture, and material maps with [Terra](), rendered in [Blender]().
+Rendered in [Blender]().

 ```python
 from terra.tess import Voronoi